eheintzmann/OC-3---Back-end-Java-Spring/README.md

 2. [Install Maven](https://maven.apache.org/install.html)

 #### Run the application with Maven
-* Run `mvn spring-boot:run` in the project root location
+1. Run `mvn spring-boot:run` in the project root location

-#### Run the application as jar
-1. Build application with Maven
-2.

-### API URLs
-API is accessible at : http://localhost:8080/api/
+2. API is accessible at : http://localhost:9000/api/

-### Swagger URL
-The Swagger UI can be viewed at : http://localhost:8080/doc/swagger-ui.html
+3. Swagger UI can be viewed at : http://localhost:9000/doc/swagger-ui.html

 ## Architecture of the project
 * `main/java/com.openclassrooms.api/configuration/` : contains configuration classes